-Oak flooring is now by far the most popular type of hardwood floor.
-For centuries oak has been a vitally important building material because of its strength and hardness, its high tannin content which makes it highly resistant to insect and fungal attack, and because of its exceptionally beautiful grain markings.
-And all these attributes make oak particularly suitable for flooring too.
+Oak flooring is by far the most popular.
+For centuries this hardwood species has been a vitally important building material because of its strength and hardness, its high tannin content which makes it highly resistant to insect and fungal attack, and because of its exceptionally beautiful grain markings.
+And all these attributes make it particularly suitable for flooring too.
 At Havwoods we stock around 340 different, stunningly beautiful oak planks and parquet blocks, because we believe that nothing can compete with oak wood flooring.

 Solid oak flooring

 Floors laid with solid oak planks or parquet blocks can last for generations.
-Most of our solid oak is supplied unfinished, giving you ultimate scope to apply your own choice of stains, wood dyes, waxes or oils.
+Most of ours are supplied unfinished, giving you ultimate scope to apply your own choice of stains, wood dyes, waxes or oils.
 And if the floor becomes damaged or you simply want a change it can be sanded down and re-finished, not just once but several times.

 Solid oak can be affected by changes in humidity so it is best fitted in rooms where the temperature and humidity remain stable.
 Also we don't recommend it for use over underfloor heating since this can cause the boards to dry out and shrink, leaving large gaps.

 Engineered oak flooring

 Once fitted an engineered oak floor is indistinguishable from solid oak, but because it is multilayered the engineered wood is more stable and will withstand changes in humidity far more successfully.
 In fact, it is so stable most engineered oak floors can be installed over underfloor heating.

 Depending on the thickness of the top layer of oak, engineered wood may also be sanded down and refinished just like a solid wood floor.
 And those with a 6mm top layer may be re-sanded just as often.
 Sanding down will, of course, affect any surface finishes.